OlaHulleberg/codezure/README.md

 ## What It Does

 1. Loads your Azure OpenAI configuration from the current profile
+2. Uses your chosen auth mode:
-2. Fetches API keys and endpoint from Azure using `az` CLI
+   - Azure CLI: fetches keys and endpoint via `az` at runtime
+   - Keychain: retrieves API key from OS keychain; uses saved endpoint/deployment
 3. Launches `codex` with the correct environment variables set (`AZURE_OPENAI_*`, `OPENAI_*`)
 4. Passes through any Codex CLI flags you provide